 Are hummingbirds year-round in California?

-No, as some are migratory birds that fly south to Mexico.
+No, since some are migratory birds that fly south to Mexico.
 Anna's species is the only one with a resident population in California.

 Where can I see California hummingbirds?